Sustainability Risk Reporting

 2. Establish a Reporting Framework

-Example of a Basic Sustainability Risk Disclosure Framework:
+Example of a Sustainability Risk Disclosure Framework:

-• Step 1: Define the scope of your sustainability risk reporting, considering the material ESG risks relevant to your investment activities.
+• Step 1: Define the scope of your sustainability risk reporting, considering the material ESG risks relevant to your particular investment activities.

 • Step 3: Develop a reporting template that covers key risk areas, such as climate change, governance, social impact, and resource management.